uvd540/asteroids-odin/README.md

 make clean
 make PLATFORM=PLATFORM_WEB GRAPHICS=GRAPHICS_API_OPENGL_ES3 -B
 ```
-You might also be able to use `mingw32-make` instead of `make` on Windows.
-Or just invoke `emcc` manually and compile raylib like so.
+You might also be able to use `mingw32-make` instead of `make` on Windows, if you have mingw installed.
+You may also be able to invoke `emcc` manually, but you'll have to look through the makefiles to see what commands you need to run.

-You'll need to copy the outputted wasm libs from this build to your raylib bindings, overwriting the old Raylib WASM library files.
+You'll need to copy the outputted wasm libs from this build to your raylib bindings, overwriting the old raylib WASM library files.

-Finally, when building your game, you need to modify the build script.
+When building your game, you need to modify the build script.
 When it runs `emcc`, add the following: `-sFULL_ES3=1`.

 You can now use the `300 es` version of shaders.
 Make sure the shaders have this at the top:
 ```